cristiangarciav/pokemonapi/README.md

 # Remote Access

-The Application has been temporaly installed into a Google Cloud Kubernetes Cluster and can be accessed through the below URL:
+The Application has been temporarily installed into a Google Cloud Kubernetes Cluster and can be accessed through the below URL:

   https://35.192.16.221/